 - The College of Business and Law hosts four programmes which are awarded and recognized by University of Salford (UoS), UK.
 The Programme Monitoring and Enhancement Process (PMEP) of UoS outlines specific procedures and guidance for running the programmes and monitoring related enhancements.
 To this end, BUB's vision is aligned with UoS vision in relation to ensuring their graduates are ready for the world of work.
-Through the franchising agreement between both institutions, BUB adheres to UoS relevant policies and procedures to ensure that the programmes are fit for purpose. - According to the Self-evaluation Report (SER), the College monitors and tracks potential risks through a set of committees and the Joint Board of Studies (JBoS).
+Through the franchising agreement between both institutions, BUB adheres to UoS relevant policies and procedures to ensure that the programmes are fit for purpose. - According to the SER, the College monitors and tracks potential risks through a set of committees and the Joint Board of Studies (JBoS).
 Considering that BUB is a new and young university, the risk register and monitoring are maintained at the university level, as was confirmed in the interviews conducted during the site visit.
-The Panel advises that a risk register is developed for each programme with clear mitigation plans. - As per the evidence provided during the site visit, the Panel noted that the title of the programme is clearly articulated in all the relevant publication material, including the programme specification, certificate and transcript, as well as the website.
-During the extension visit, the Panel learned that the Bachelor of Science (Hons) Business and Management has been renamed to the Bachelor of Science (Hons) Business Management in June 2023, which.
-The programme is under the process of being aligned to the BQA-National Qualifications Framework (NQF) as a cross-border qualification at Level 8. - The Panel was provided with the revised programme aims during the extension visit.
-Interviews with programme representatives indicated that feedback is received from external stakeholders (employers and alumni) in an informal manner.
-No evidence was presented that clearly highlights how the programme contributes to the achievement of the institutional mission and strategic goals.
-Therefore, the Panel recommends that the College should develop appropriate mechanisms to ensure that the aims of the programme are regularly revised in consultation with the relevant stakeholders and that the programme contributes to the achievement of the institutional mission and strategic goals.
+The Panel advises that a risk register is developed for each programme with clear mitigation plans. - As per the evidence provided during the site visit, the title of the Bachelor of Science (Hons) Accounting and Finance programme is clear and consistently articulated in all the relevant documents including the programme specification, certificates and transcripts, and the website.
+According to the SER, the design of the programme is guided by the UK subject benchmark statement and the Frameworks for Higher Education Qualifications (FHEQ) of UK.
+The programme is also in the process to be aligned to the BQA-National Qualifications Framework (NQF) as a cross-border qualification at Level 8.
+To ensure relevance to the accounting profession, the programme is accredited by multiple professional bodies including the Association of Chartered Certified Accountants, the